-Join Donovan Keith for an in-depth discussion in this video Creating concrete with seamlessly tiling textures, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Creating concrete with seamlessly tiling textures, part of Cinema 4D: Creating Materials.

 In this video, we'll be using image based textures and the tiling settings in the…texture tag in order to create a seamless concrete texture.…When you're creating materials, you typically have two uses.…One is going to be a material that's being specifically created for single object for…a specific shop.
 And with that you have a fair amount of…freedom in how you want to approach it.
 In another example, you're trying to…create a texture that you can reuse across a number of different projects.…And if you're going to use an image-based texture, you want to try and create a…texture that is seamless and that will tile well.…